MicrosoftDocs/power-automate-docs/articles/minit/event-attributes-filter.md

 ---
-title: Event attributes filter (preview)
+title: Event attributes filter
-description: Learn how to use the event attributes filter in the Minit desktop application in process advisor.
+description: Learn how to use the event attributes filter in the Power Automate Process Mining desktop app.
 author: maslejka
 contributors:
   - maslejka